jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 ![](/images/FDBDCAF3-5971-4805-B552-CB41A0A27896.jpeg)

 We arrived late Friday night, checked the BOM radar and were happy to see the precipitation forecast for Saturday was 0mm.
-With our sites set on hiking the summit we got our day packs ready and got in a good nights sleep ready for our big hike early the next morning.
+With our sights set on hiking the summit we got our day packs ready and got in a good nights sleep ready for our big hike early the next morning.

 - - -